meetoseh/backend/docs/redis/keys.md

 - `daily_event:notifications:lock` goes to a string if an instance is processing notifications for daily events, and is unset otherwise

+- `interactive_prompts:special:notification_time:uid`: The UID of the interactive prompt that is used as the control for users setting their notification time.
+Set on the fly if this is not set.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,